20 Small Home Office Ideas

-Add a floating shelf, and a small space beneath the stairs is transformed into a tidy workstation.
-The corkboard on the wall displays clippings and reminders and the front of the shelf opens with hinges to hide paper clutter.
+In this example, a floating shelf transforms a small space beneath the stairs into a tidy workstation.
+The corkboard on the wall displays clippings and reminders, and the front of the shelf opens with hinges to hide paper clutter.

 Choosing a white desk and chair is a smart strategy if you don't want to add too much visual weight to a room.
 The clean lines of these pieces also make them feel light and airy.

-This little cranny is only 3' x 3', but it utilizes the 10 feet high vertical space nicely with custom built-ins that are the same color as the wall (a bit of eye trickery), and all the surfaces can be stowed away or rolled out as needed.
+This little cranny is only 3 feet by 3 feet, but it uses the 10-foot-high vertical space nicely with custom built-ins that are the same color as the wall (a bit of eye trickery), and all the surfaces can be stowed away or rolled out as needed.

 Vintage With a View

-Pick up a vintage desk, pair it with a woven chair.
+Pick up a vintage desk and pair it with a woven chair.
 Plant both in front of a bedroom window.
 Decorate with framed photos, flowers and a lamp, and you've added form as well as function to an overlooked space.

-An unused closet has office area potential, as shown here by Rate My Space user Jennifer Jones.
-The elegant wallpaper and shelving make it pretty enough to display, but she could also choose to conceal the office area with tension rods and curtain.
+An unused closet has office area potential, as shown here in a home office designed by Jennifer Jones.
+The elegant wallpaper and shelving make it pretty enough to display, but she could also choose to conceal the office area with tension rods and a curtain.

 Loft on Wheels

 This industrial-modern desk set seems like it's monopolizing the loft, but all the pieces have casters, so they can easily be rolled out of the way.
-Mobility is key when you need give the room another purpose!
+Mobility is key when you need to give the room another purpose.